canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 # Create Dashboard

-This guide provides a concise reference for creating a service health dashboard based on the four key monitoring signals: Latency, Errors, Traffic, and Saturation.
+This guide provides a concise reference for creating a service health dashboard based on the four key monitoring signals: Latency, Errors, Traffic and Saturation.

 Each panel should be created as a library panel so it can be easily imported into a general dashboard (see [Add to Platform Engineering Dashboard](add-to-pe-dashboard)).
 Additionally, a `juju_model` variable should be added to allow filtering per model.